mcapavan/geomesa-hbase/README.md

 ```

 Register the GeoMesa Store with GeoServer
 Log into GeoServer using your user and password credentials.
+The default administration credentials are: User name: admin; Password: geoserver

 Click “Stores” and “Add new Store”.
 Select the HBase (GeoMesa) vector data source, and fill in the required parameters.

 Basic store info: